Getting to Know Your Neighborhood: The North End

 323 Hanover St.

-With seating for just 20 and a kitchen in the dining area, the Daily Catch is a cozy place.
+The Daily Catch is cozy, with seating for just 20 and a kitchen in the dining area.
 It also has locations on the waterfront on Atlantic Avenue and in Brookline, but Hanover Street is the site of the original restaurant, a North End mainstay since 1973.
 Try the Sicilian-style seafood and pasta, calamari salad, or shrimp and scallops off the chalkboard menu.
 Pasta is served right in the pan.
-Bring cash, because credit and debit cards are not accepted.
 If you are driving and park at the Parcel 7 lot, your ticket will be validated by restaurant staff.
-Be prepared to wait at the door; the place doesn’t take reservations.
+Note: The Daily Catch accepts only cash.
+Be prepared to wait at the door; the restaurant doesn’t take reservations.

 371 Hanover St.